-Independent - A dependent variable in an equation that may have its value freely chosen without considering values of any other variable.
+Independent - a dependent variable in an equation that may have its value freely chosen without considering values of any other variable.

-- Refer students to the main lesson stimulus below. - Read out the written text. - Ask the students if there are any words that they are not familiar with or suggest examples and give descriptions of any words that may be problematic.
+- Refer students to the main lesson stem below. - Read out the written text. - Ask students if there are any unfamiliar words or suggest and give explanations for any words that might be difficult.